 How They are Grown and Harvested

-We're one of the larger citrus fruits, produced on an evergreen, rounded-shaped tree, which grows up to 5.5 metres tall.
-Our parent tree has large, glossy green, oval leaves, with white fragrant flowers which form fruit after fertilisation.
+We're one of the larger citrus fruits, produced on an evergreen, tree, which grows up to 5.5 metres tall.
+Our parent tree has large, glossy green, oval leaves, with white fragrant flowers which form fruit after pollination.
 When young the tree is sensitive to cold weather, so grows much better in a tropical climate.

 How to Keep Grapefruit